-Dunlop Urie's Spitfire post action with an Me 109 on the 18th August 1940 probably taken adjacent B Flight hut near Fishers cottage on the airfield.
+Dunlop Urie's Spitfire, post action with an Me 109 on the 18 August 1940 probably taken adjacent 'B' Flight hut near Fishers cottage which is on the Eastern boundary of the airfield.

 ©602 Squadron Museum

 Another view of the same aircraft, illustrating the potency of the Bf 109s 20mm cannons.
 (Fighter Command Station at War)